SashankBhamidi/git-gang/ADD_YOUR_NAME.md

 ## Add your entry below this line

-- Name: Gary Miller
+- Name:
-- Username: metacoder87
+- Username:
-- Message: Happy Hacktober!
+- Message: